 Net position represents the difference between assets and liabilities.
 Net position invested in capital assets, net of related debt consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
-Net position are reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the District or through external restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available.
-The government-wide financial statements report \$3,367,136 of restricted net position.
+Net position are reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+The District first applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available.
+The government-wide financial statements report \$25,215,215 of restricted net position.